 Continue adding roses.
 You will eventually add a rose into the center of the bouquet, but you need more stems first.
 You can cut these roses slightly shorter, since the flowers are going to begin to ride higher because of the stems already in the vase.
-The newer roses will begin to rest higher on the sides of the vase.

 Insert each new rose in between the roses already in the vase.
 The fifth rose slipped in between three and four.
 Keep in mind this doesn't have to be perfect or exactly the way I did it, but the goal is to insert as many of the early roses as possible, interlocking them with the other roses already in the vase.